InbarDarshani/Mishloha/README.md

 ### Backend
 To run the backend API, follow these steps:
-1. Navigate to the backend directory
+1. Navigate to the directory \Backend\Mishloha.Api
-2. Restore necessary packages using dotnet restore
+2. Restore necessary packages using `dotnet restore`
-3. Build the solution using dotnet build
+3. Build the solution using `dotnet build`
-4. Run the API using dotnet run
+4. Run the API using `dotnet run`

 ### Frontend
 To run the frontend, follow these steps:
-1. Navigate to the frontend directory
+1. Navigate to the directory \Frontend\client
-2. Install necessary packages using npm install
+2. Install necessary packages using `npm install`
-3. Start the application using npm start
+3. Start the application using `npm start`